didactek/deft-devices/README.md

 device datasheets.

-### DeftBus
+### DeftBus I2C+SPI abstraction and hardware support

 DeftBus defines protocols for communicating with devices over SPI and I2C.

-DeftBus provides implementations of these protocols for using the native Linux SPI and native Linux I2C interfaces.
+Deft provides multiple implementations of these protocols:

+Using native Linux SPI and native
+Linux I2C interfaces.

 DeftBus provides an ssh transport that can use command line tools on a remote machine